 How do I recommend publications?

-Head to your Settings and scroll to your Publication Details section.
-Under "Recommend other publications on Substack", select "Start recommending".
+Head to your publication's Settings page and click on Publication Details in the left navigation bar.
+Next to "Recommend other publications on Substack", select "Start recommending".

 On the Manage Recommendations page you can:

 - Write a blurb explaining why you recommend that publication.

 Recommended publications are presented to your new readers in three places:

 1. In the subscribe flow, your recommendations are presented to readers after they subscribe to your publication.

 Readers are presented with up to seven recommendations.
 If you have more than seven recommendations, we'll show a random selection.
 If you write a "Why I recommend" blurb, it'll appear here.

 Note: You can find a link to this page in the footer of your publication's homepage.